G6PD Deficiency

 • Given a list of prohibited drugs and substances.

-• Immediate medical attention.
+• During Haemolytic Crisis, Immediate medical attention.
 May require:

-• Hospitalization
+• Hospitalisation

 • Hydration